openmainframeproject/cobol-check/README.md

 ## Immediate needs

-As of January 2021 we could use help with:
+As of February 2021 we could use help with:

 - access to a z/OS system including MVS and USS for testing cobol-check on-platform
 - review of localized messages by native speakers and creation of additional localized message files

+## Pre-release download available

+You can try a very early pre-release version of Cobol Check.
+We'd appreciate feedback!
+Find the download on the project home page on the [Neo Pragma site](https://neopragma.com/projects/Cobol%20Check/).

 ## Why?